core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 --- abstract

 Communications with the Constrained Application Protocol (CoAP) can be protected end-to-end at the application-layer by using the security protocol Object Security for Constrained RESTful Environments (OSCORE).
 Under some circumstances, two CoAP endpoints need to update their OSCORE keying material before communications can securely continue, e.g., due to approaching key usage limits.
-This document defines Key Update for OSCORE (KUDOS), a lightweight procedure that two CoAP endpoints can use to update their OSCORE keying material by establishing a new OSCORE Security Context.
+This document defines Key Update for OSCORE (KUDOS), a lightweight key update procedure that two CoAP endpoints can use to update their OSCORE keying material by establishing a new OSCORE Security Context.
 Accordingly, this document updates the use of the OSCORE flag bits in the CoAP OSCORE Option as well as the protection of CoAP response messages with OSCORE.
 Also, it deprecates the key update procedure specified in Appendix B.2 of RFC 8613.
 Therefore, this document updates RFC 8613.

 --- middle

 # Introduction # {#intro}

-Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} provides end-to-end protection of CoAP {{RFC7252}} messages at the application-layer, ensuring message confidentiality and integrity, replay protection, as well as binding of response to request between a sender and a recipient.
+The security protocol Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} provides end-to-end protection at the application-layer for messages exchanged with the Constrained Application Protocol (CoAP) {{RFC7252}}.
+In particular, OSCORE ensures message confidentiality and integrity, replay protection, and binding of response to request between a sender and a recipient.

-To ensure secure communication when using OSCORE, peers may need to update their shared keying material.
+Under some circumstances, two CoAP endpoints using OSCORE may need to update their shared keying material in order to ensure the security of their communications.
 Among other reasons, approaching key usage limits {{I-D.irtf-cfrg-aead-limits}}{{I-D.ietf-core-oscore-key-limits}} requires updating the OSCORE keying material before communications can securely continue.

-This document updates {{RFC8613}} as follows.

-* It specifies KUDOS, a lightweight key update procedure that the two peers can use in order to update their current keying material and establish a new OSCORE Security Context.
-This deprecates and replaces the procedure specified in {{Section B.2 of RFC8613}}.
+This document defines Key Update for OSCORE (KUDOS), a lightweight key update procedure that two CoAP endpoints can use to update their OSCORE keying material by establishing a new OSCORE Security Context.

+Accordingly, this document updates {{RFC8613}} as follows:

-* With reference to the "OSCORE Flag Bits" registry defined in {{Section 13.7 of RFC8613}} as part of the "Constrained RESTful Environments (CoRE) Parameters" registry group, it updates the entries with Bit Position 0 and 1 (see {{sec-iana}}), both originally marked as "Reserved".
-That is, it defines and registers the usage of the OSCORE flag bit with Bit Position 0, as the one intended to expand the space for the OSCORE flag bits in the OSCORE Option (see {{ssec-oscore-option-extensions}}).
+* With reference to the "OSCORE Flag Bits" registry defined in {{Section 13.7 of RFC8613}} as part of the "Constrained RESTful Environments (CoRE) Parameters" registry group, it updates the entries with Bit Position 0 and 1 (see {{sec-iana}}), both of which were originally marked as "Reserved".

+  In particular, it defines and registers the usage of the OSCORE flag bit with Bit Position 0, as the one intended to expand the space for the OSCORE flag bits in the OSCORE Option (see {{ssec-oscore-option-extensions}}).
 Also, it marks the bit with Bit Position of 1 as "Unassigned".

-* It updates the protection of CoAP responses with OSCORE originally specified in {{Section 8.3 of RFC8613}}, as defined in {{sec-updated-response-protection}} of this document.
+* It updates the protection of CoAP responses with OSCORE that was originally specified in {{Section 8.3 of RFC8613}}, as defined in {{sec-updated-response-protection}} of this document.

+* It deprecates the key update procedure specified in {{Section B.2 of RFC8613}}, as intended to be superseded by KUDOS.

 ## Terminology ## {#terminology}

 {::boilerplate bcp14-tagged}

-Readers are expected to be familiar with the terms and concepts related to CoAP {{RFC7252}}, Observe {{RFC7641}}, CBOR {{RFC8949}}, OSCORE {{RFC8613}}, and EDHOC {{RFC9528}}.
+Readers are expected to be familiar with the terms and concepts related to CoAP {{RFC7252}}, Observe {{RFC7641}}, Concise Binary Object Representation (CBOR) {{RFC8949}}, OSCORE {{RFC8613}}, and Ephemeral Diffie-Hellman Over COSE (EDHOC) {{RFC9528}}.

 This document additionally defines the following terminology.